husarion/panther_ros/panther_lights_controller/README.md

            repeat: 1
 ```

+#### 2. Modify compose file.

-1. Add docker volume with a previously created animation description list.
+Add docker volume with a previously created animation description list.
 If using custom images for `ImageAnimation`, add also a docker volume with a folder containing custom images.
 On Raspberry Pi modify `compose.yaml`:

 ```yaml
 volumes: